gigawhitlocks/emacs-configs/README.md

         But the ligatures are broken in the terminal with this mode.
 I would prefer that they just get disabled automatically when opening buffers in the terminal, but I guess the maintainer of `fira-code-mode` doesn't use the terminal

-        I do so I at least need to be able to quickly turn the ligatures off, and shouldn't automatically turn them on when opening a file in the terminal.
+        I need to at least be able to quickly turn the ligatures off, and shouldn't automatically turn them on when opening a file in the terminal.

         First I needed a helper method to determine what buffers are active